 Faculty of Medicine blogs

-The Faculty of Medicine blog will be a platform for our researchers, students and staff to describe their work, share their stories and discuss ideas with the rest of the world, in their own words.
+The Imperial Medicine Blog is an externally-facing platform for our researchers, students and staff to describe their work, share their stories and discuss ideas with the rest of the world, in their own words.

-- be written in the first person - we want these to be personal pieces that will convey your personality
+- be written in the first person – we'd like these posts to convey your work, ideas and personality;

-- be somewhere between 500 and 1000 words, to ensure you're covering a topic or story in sufficient detail
+- be somewhere between 700 and 1000 words, to ensure you're covering a topic or story in sufficient detail;

-- We’ll stay in touch, in the hope that you'll write something for the blog again soon
+- We’ll stay in touch, in the hope that you'll write something for the blog again in the future.

 Promote your work, get noticed and communicate your status as an expert in your field